Vitamin D deficiency

 Vitamin D is essential for healthy bones.
 We get some of it from food, but most comes from sunlight.

-Most people should be able to get all the vitamin D they need from summer sun and a healthy balanced diet.
-However, up to a quarter of the population has low levels of vitamin D in their blood.
+Between October and March, the sunlight in Britain is not strong enough to make enough vitamin D, and up to a quarter of the population has low levels of vitamin D in their blood.

 Vitamin D is also found in oily fish, such as salmon, mackerel and sardines, eggs, fortified fat spreads, fortified breakfast cereals and powdered milk.
 However, it is hard to get enough vitamin D just from food.

 Vitamin D deficiency can put people at risk of:

 Some research suggests that not getting enough vitamin D may also be linked to:

 Vitamin D deficiency at-risk groups

 The Chief Medical Officers of the UK say these groups are at particular risk of vitamin D deficiency: